hindyc/get-keys-from-ldap/README.md

 - Refer to [0] to configure an ActiveDirectory to hold the needed attribute.
 - copy the script get-keys-from-ldap.py to /sbin on each host requiring it
 - install the python-ldap module (apt-get install python-ldap for Debian, yum install python-ldap for CentOS)
-- set ownership on get-keys-from-ldap.py root:root (chown root:root /sbin/get-keys-from-ldap.py)
+- set ownership on get-keys-from-ldap.py root:root (`chown root:root /sbin/get-keys-from-ldap.py`)

 If you're running selinux in enforcing mode:
-- set the context on get-keys-from-ldap.py by reference to another file in /sbin (chcon --reference /sbin/genl /sbin/get-keys-from-ldap.py)
+- set the context on get-keys-from-ldap.py by reference to another file in /sbin (`chcon --reference /sbin/genl /sbin/get-keys-from-ldap.py`) n.b. the context needs to be: `system_u:object_r:bin_t:s0`
-- set the authlogin_nsswitch_use_ldap boolean to true to allow the script to connect to the LDAP server in the context of the sshd process (setsebool -P authlogin_nsswitch_use_ldap 1)
+- set the authlogin_nsswitch_use_ldap boolean to true to allow the script to connect to the LDAP server in the context of the sshd process (`setsebool -P authlogin_nsswitch_use_ldap 1`)

 Configure sshd:
 - edit /etc/ssh/sshd_config and ensure these two lines appear: